 - passbook for a bank or building society, covering a consecutive 28-day period ending no more than 31 days before online visa application, showing that funds of at least the required amount have been present continuously in the relevant account.

 All criteria under 'Bank Statements' (above) must be met for all documents submitted.

 Official financial sponsor

 An official financial sponsor can be one of the following:

-- the government of the UK or your own country
+- the government of the UK or national government of your own country

 - the British Council